Phauthentic/phpstan-rules/docs/Rules.md

 - `objectTypePattern`: Regex for object return types (if `type` is `object`).
 - `oneOf`: Array of types where one must match (for union types).
 - `allOf`: Array of types where all must be present in the union type.
+- `anyOf`: Alias for `oneOf` - array of types where one must match.